openSUSE/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 *   You know that you won't need several versions of the software installed at the same time.

-*   You need maximal performance/minimal usage.
+*   You need maximal performance and minimal resource usage.

 ## Flatpaks